gokulmk-12/ml4sci_deeplense_tests/README.md

   </tr>
 </table>

-ResNet-18 with pretrained weights achieved the best results with a training accuracy of **99.04%** with 30 iterations of training (18 minutes 30 seconds)
+ResNet-18 with weights pretrained on ImageNet achieved the best results with a training accuracy of **99.04%** with 30 iterations of training (18 minutes 30 seconds)

 ![roc_auc](https://github.com/user-attachments/assets/36e3d7bf-e554-414f-a754-a43235347099)